-Whether you’re a beginner or a seasoned pro, it’s essential to learn about the varying weights of darts.
-For instance, a darts weight may vary due to their size and shape.
+Whether you’re a beginner or a seasoned pro, it’s important to learn about the varying weights of darts.

-Choosing the right set of darts for your game in reference to its weight, is an important factor in order to help you gain some consistency in your technique.
+Choosing the right weight for your darts, is an important factor in order to help you gain some consistency in your play.